Face/Off: Critical response

+Influence

 Face/Off is said to have inspired Infernal Affairs.
-However, Infernal Affairs director Andrew Lau wanted to have a more realistic situation; instead of a physical face change, Lau wanted to have the characters swap identities.
+Director Andrew Lau stated he wanted to depict a more realistic situation; instead of a physical face change, Lau wanted to have the characters swap identities.
 The concept of "bian lian" or "change face", a technique traditionally used in Chinese opera, may have been used here to depict the fluid and seamless morph of Chen and Lau's characters' identities between the "good" and "bad" sides.
-Infernal Affairs in turn has spawned several adaptations, notably The Departed directed by Martin Scorsese, which won the Academy Award for Best Picture.
+Infernal Affairs, in turn, has spawned several adaptations, notably The Departed directed by Martin Scorsese, which won the Academy Award for Best Picture.

-Sequel
+Potential sequel

-Paramount Pictures announced in September 2019 plans to remake Face/Off with a new cast.
+In September 2019, Paramount Pictures announced plans to remake Face/Off with a new cast.
 David Permut would be executive producer, with Neal Moritz to produce and Oren Uziel to write.
-In February 2021, it was reported that Adam Wingard would direct and the film would be a sequel to the first film.
+In February 2021, it was reported that Adam Wingard would direct and the film would be a sequel to the first film, with him co-writing it with Simon Barrett.
+By February 2026, Wingard was no longer set to direct the sequel, leaving the production in search of a new director.